Nora Aunor: 1980s

-In the 1980s Aunor's first film was Nakaw Na Pag-ibig (Stolen Love), another collaboration of Aunor and the National Artist for film Lino Brocka together with Hilda Koronel and Phillip Salvador.
-That same year, Aunor made another film with Mario O'Hara, Kastilyong Buhangin (Sandcastle) with Lito Lapid as her leading man.
+In the 1980s Aunor's first film was Nakaw Na Pag-ibig (Stolen Love), another collaboration with Lino Brocka, together with Hilda Koronel and Phillip Salvador.
+That same year, Aunor made another film with Mario O'Hara, Kastilyong Buhangin (Sandcastle), with Lito Lapid as her leading man.
 Before 1980 ended, two of Aunor's films were official entries at the 1980 Metro Manila Film Festival.
-In Kung Ako'y Iiwan Mo, directed by Laurice Guillen, she played the role of Beatrice Alcala, a singing superstar.
-The film won both Best Sound and Cinematography at the Festival.
+In Kung Ako'y Iiwan Mo, directed by Laurice Guillen, she played Beatrice Alcala, a singing superstar.
+The film won Best Sound and Cinematography at the Festival.

-Her other entry was Bona, a film she produced and directed by Lino Brocka.
-During the festival, there were three nominees for Best Actress: Aunor for Bona, and Kung Akoý Iiwan Mo (If You Leave Me).
-The third and winner was Amy Austria for Brutal.
-Aunor won her second Gawad Urian Best Actress for Bona, tying with Gina Alajar, who won for Brutal; Aunor won her ninth Best Actress nomination from the 1981 FAMAS Awards for the same film.
-Bona was screened at the Directors' Fortnight at the 1981 Cannes Film Festival, and decades later, a restored version of the film returned to Cannes as part of the Cannes Classics at the 2024 Festival.
+Aunor'a other entry was Bona, a film she produced and Brocka directed.
+At the festival, three women were nominated for Best Actress: Aunor for Bona and Kung Akoý Iiwan Mo (If You Leave Me), Amy Austria for Brutal, and Gina Alajar for Brutal.
+Aunor won her second Gawad Urian Best Actress for Bona, tying with Alajar; Aunor won her ninth Best Actress nomination from the 1981 FAMAS Awards for the same film.
+Bona screened at the Directors' Fortnight at the 1981 Cannes Film Festival, and decades later a restored version screened as part of the Cannes Classics at the 2024 Cannes Film Festival.

-In 1981, Aunor made six films: Lino Brocka's Dalaga si Misis, Binata si Mister, Mario O'Hara's Gaano Kita Kamahal, and three films by Maryo de los Reyes - Totoo Ba ang Tsismis, Ibalik ang Swerti, and Rock N Roll.
-Rock N Roll was an entry to the 1981 Metro Manila Film Festival.
-Aunor made another film with Mario O'Hara that year, Bakit Bughaw ang Langit?
-(Why is the Sky Blue?). in which she received her 10th FAMAS Best Actress nomination and fifth nomination from Gawad Urian.
+In 1981, Aunor made six films: Brocka's Dalaga si Misis, Binata si Mister, O'Hara's Gaano Kita Kamahal, and three films by Maryo de los Reyes—Totoo Ba ang Tsismis, Ibalik ang Swerti, and Rock N Roll.
+Rock N Roll was an entry in the 1981 Metro Manila Film Festival.
+Aunor made another film with O'Hara that year, Bakit Bughaw ang Langit?
+(Why Is the Sky Blue?), for which she received her 10th FAMAS Best Actress nomination and fifth nomination from Gawad Urian.
 She won the Best Actress award from the Catholic Mass Media Awards.
 No print of this film is known to exist.